 - Enhanced visibility and control: Real-time visibility and tracking provide incident commanders with the information they need to make informed decisions

-- Increased efficiency and productivity: Automated workflows and playbooks reduce manual effort and minimize errors
+- Increased efficiency and productivity: Automated runbooks reduce manual effort and minimize errors

 - Improved post-incident analysis and learning: Automated data collection and analysis facilitate thorough post-incident reviews and continuous improvement